VijayRod/demo/aks/servicemesh-istio/README.md

 3. To review network policies in the cluster, run `kubectl get networkpolicy -A`.

 4. To capture simultaneous TCP dumps on source and destination nodes during the reproduction of the issue, use the steps mentioned [here](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/capture-tcp-dump-linux-node-aks).

+   4a.
 Note the names, namespaces, and IPs of the source and destination pods with `kubectl get pod -A -owide`, and the names and IPs of the source and destination nodes with `kubectl get no -owide`.

 ### Section 3h: Debug - Connectivity issues through the Istio ingress gateway

-1. Ensure the ingress gateway resource is created with the appropriate `Gateway` and `VirtualService` resources as shown [here]().
+1. Ensure the ingress gateway resource is created with the appropriate `Gateway` and `VirtualService` resources as shown [here](#section-1b-enable-external-or-internal-istio-ingress-gateway).

 ## Section 4: For Advanced Users